-HESA data shows 93% of our students achieve first and 2:1 degrees, substantially higher than the independent, state and sixth form sectors in general.
+HESA data shows 93% of our students achieve a first or 2:1 degree, substantially higher than the independent, state and sixth form sectors in general.
 For students from low participation wards the figure is 92% compared to 69% for the state sector.